ColinJHans/-05-FPS-Maze/README.md

 Description

 ## Implementation
-+added an enemy,
++ added an enemy,
-+a somewhat elaborate level with a clear win con.
++ a somewhat elaborate level with a clear win con.
-+added music and sound effects
++ added music and sound effects
-+added a sprint function on left shift
++ added a sprint function on left shift

 ## References